nocalhost/nocalhost.github.io/docs/config/config-dev.md

 **Explanation:**

-- These variables will be injected to container when entering development mode
+- These variables will be injected into the container when entering development mode
 - These variables will take effect after the entered development mode

 :::info Duplicate Configs